Dublin Broadstone railway station: Broadstone - University Luas stop

-Broadstone - DIT is a Luas stop on the line.
+Broadstone - University (DIT until 2024) is a Luas stop on the line.
 Its name refers to the fact that it was intended to be the closest stop to Dublin Institute of Technology Grangegorman campus.
 However, the plans were changed at a late stage, adding Grangegorman stop, which is closer to the campus.
 Construction of the stop involved excavating a large amount of earth from the land in front of the station, and building a road bridge over the tracks which busses can use to access the depot.

+The stop was renamed in 2024 to "Broadstone - University" as a result of the renaming of the nearby university to Technological University Dublin.

+Location and access

 The Luas stop has two lateral platforms and is in front of the station building.
 It was built several metres below the station in order to make it level with Constitution Hill; and a curved, white wall separates the southbound platform from the garden in front of the building.
 Trams approach the stop from Dominick Street Upper and continues by passing under the new bridge and turning sharply to the right, where they traverse the edge of the bus depot and enter the cutting.